disqus/disqus-wordpress-plugin/disqus/README.txt

 * Flexible login options - Social login with Facebook, Twitter, and Google, SSO, and guest commenting support
 * Instant activity notifications, email notifications, and digests pull readers back in
 * User profiles that show you recent comment history and frequented communities
-* Discovery widget that shows active discussions happening elsewhere on your site
+* Recommendations widget that shows where active discussions are happening elsewhere on your site

 = Moderation Features =